Space warfare

-Space warfare is hypothetical combat in which one or more belligerents are situated in outer space.
-The scope of space warfare therefore includes ground-to-space warfare, such as attacking satellites from the Earth; space-to-space warfare, such as satellites attacking satellites; and space-to-ground warfare, such as satellites attacking Earth-based targets.
-Space warfare in fiction is thus sub-genre and theme of science fiction, where it is portrayed with a range of realism and plausibility.
+Space warfare is combat in which one or more belligerents are in outer space.
+The scope of space warfare includes ground-to-space warfare, such as attacking satellites from the Earth; space-to-space warfare, such as satellites attacking satellites; and space-to-ground warfare, such as satellites attacking Earth-based targets.
+The 1967 Outer Space Treaty forms the basis of space law; it prohibits permanent basing of weapons of mass destruction including nuclear weapons in space and the military use of celestial bodies, but does not prohibit the military use of Earth orbit or military space forces.
+Independent space forces are operated by the United States (US Space Force) and China (People's Liberation Army Aerospace Force).
+Russia operates significant space assets under the Russian Space Forces.